We support faculty in ensuring students with disabilities can achieve their goals.

 - Students will not be granted extended time if they arrive late for the test, since you, as a faculty member, cannot always grant this allowance in the classroom.
 If necessary, student should discuss this with you.

-- All students are proctored by the Office of Disability and Access Services, and any incidents observed by the proctor will be reported to the director of the center, who will inform you of the incident.
+- All students are proctored by Disability and Access Services, and any incidents observed by the proctor will be reported to the director who will inform you of the incident.

 Requesting interpreters for campus events.

-Please communicate interpreter requests for campus events to the Office of Disability and Access Services via email at least seven calendar days prior to the event.
+Please communicate interpreter requests for campus events to Disability and Access Services via email at least seven calendar days prior to the event.
 Include the following information:

 - name of requester